Eyap53/PlayThemAll/ReadMe.md

 - Chat in lobbies
 - play different games

-For chat and games, I use sockets, for a real time experience.
+For chat and games, sockets are used for a real time experience.
 If this project picks your interest, let me know !

-As of today, only Chess is available, but i was planned to add more later.
+As of today, only Chess is available.

-Here is a live version (but unfortunately very ugly) : [https://guarded-depths-27498.herokuapp.com/](https://guarded-depths-27498.herokuapp.com/)

 ## Dependencies :